Dense Depth Distillation with Out-of-Distribution Simulated Images: Introduction

-Most existing methods of data-free KD proposed to synthesize training images from random noise \cite{Fang2019DataFreeAD,yin2020dreaming}.
+Most existing methods of data-free KD proposed to synthesize training images from random noise \citep{Fang2019DataFreeAD,yin2020dreaming}.
 Specifically, assuming that $y$ is a target object attribute, it is an element that inherently exists in the last layer of a classifier and is easily pre-specified, such that we can enforce a classifier to produce the desired output by gradually optimizing its input data.
 We refer to this property as the inherent constraint of classification.
-Unfortunately, due to the essential difference between outputs of models obtained in depth estimation and image classification tasks, the inherent constraint does not hold for MDE, making most existing data-free approaches incompatible.
-More formal analyses are given in Sec.~\ref{premilinary}.
+Unfortunately, in the case of MDE, the output is a high-resolution two-dimensional map with interrelated objects, not a score for a category; the inherent constraint does not hold for MDE, making most existing data-free approaches incompatible.
+More formal analyses are given in Sec.~\ref{premilinary_1}.